 My hotel was near Pioneer Square -- a place I remember visiting previously -- but off the beaten track for conference-goers.
 This historic area has many older buildings, as well as a wonderful mystery bookstore, which was closed during the hours I wasn't working (un)fortunately.

+A short block away was a tunnel limited to bus and light rail which took me within a block of the convention center!
 The walls of the stops visually expressed where you were: brick and limestone at Pioneer Square, Asian origami-type art at the International District stop, and colorful entertainment-oriented murals at the center of town, with its theatres and music venues.

 I did have the opportunity to have dinner in the International District, home of Seattle's Chinatown, though there were all types of Asian restaurants there.